 While some states have made medical marijuana and recreational marijuana legal, a total of six states do not allow the use of CBD in any form.
 These states include Idaho, South Dakota, Nebraska, Kansas, Indiana, and West Virginia.

 You can be penalized for using THC vaporizing oils if your state does not allow the use of these cannabis products.
 Penalties also vary by state and could result in a criminal charge on your record, depending upon where you live.
 Some states hand down a fine while others impose jail time and a drug assessment and counseling.

-While you may enjoy THC vaping, if it is not legal in your state, it could come with serious consequences.
+While you may enjoy Delta 8 THC vaping carts, if it is not legal in your state, it could come with serious consequences.
 Getting arrested with THC oil may seem like a minor offense, but with many states taking a zero-tolerance stance on drugs, you may be in for more than you expected.